epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.rst

 If you want a more “traditional” edit / compile / run workflow, you can place yourself in the development shell with ``nix develop``, and use ``make`` from here.

+Make sure to exit and re-enter the development shell each time you edit Nix files, and re-run ``epicsConfigurePhase``.

 Next steps
 ----------